Microsoft Baseline Security Analyzer: Version history

 Versions 1.2.1 and below run on NT4, Windows 2000, Windows XP, and Windows Server 2003, provide support for IIS versions 5 through 6, SQL Server 7 and 2000, Internet Explorer 5.01 and 6.0 only, and Microsoft Office 2000 through 2003.
 Security update assessment is provided by an integrated version of Shavlik's HFNetChk 3.8 scan tool.
 MBSA 1.2.1 was localized into English, German, French and Japanese versions and supported security assessment for any locale.

-Version 2.0 retained the hard-coded VA checks, but replaced the Shavlik security assessment engine with Microsoft Update technologies that adds dynamic support for all Microsoft products supported by Microsoft Update.
+Version 2.0 retained the hard-coded VA checks, but replaced the Shavlik security assessment engine with Microsoft Update technologies that add dynamic support for all Microsoft products supported by Microsoft Update.
 MBSA 2.0.1 was released to support the revised Windows Update (WU) offline scan file (WSUSSCN2.CAB).
 MBSA 2.1 added Vista and Windows Server 2008 support, a new Vista-styled GUI interface, support for the latest Windows Update Agent (3.0), a new Remote Directory (/rd) feature and extended the VA checks to x64 platforms.

 In the August 2012 Security Bulletin Webcast Q&A on Technet it was announced that "The current version of MBSA (2.2) will not support Windows 8 and Microsoft currently has no plans to release an updated version of the tool."

 In November 2013 MBSA 2.3 was released.
 This release adds support for Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2.
 Windows 2000 will no longer be supported with this release.

 Microsoft support and updates for MBSA has ended.
 The current version 2.3 does not offer official support for Windows 10 or Windows Server 2016.
 The Microsoft MBSA webpage has been removed.